2016rshah/blog/posts/12-books-12-months-2019.md

 ```
 Things I've Been Silent About by Azar Nafisi (January)
 Citizen: An American Lyric by Claudia Rankine (January Bonus Round!)
+The Nest by Cynthia D'Aprix Sweeney (February)
+Becoming by Michelle Obama (February Bonus Round!)
+Smiles to Go by Jerry Spinelli (March)
 ```

 See also: